Information

 Questions you'll be asked

-You can download documents showing the questions you’ll be asked when applying for Adult Disability Payment.
-They’re for reference only and you should not use them to make an application.
+Download the types of questions you’ll be asked when applying for Adult Disability Payment.
+They’re for reference.
+Do not use them to make an application.

 Supporting information

-• describes the impact the conditions or disability have on your life
+• describe the impact the conditions or disability have on your life

 You need to provide a document from a professional that confirms your conditions, disability or needs.
-It does not need to include a diagnosis.
+Either:

 • a letter from a professional

-• an official document, such as a prescription list, care plan, or a letter from your HR department about any workplace adjustments
+• an official document like a prescription list, care plan, or a letter from your HR department about workplace adjustments

-You can also provide information that describes the impact the conditions or disability have on your life.
-This can be either:
+You can also provide information that describes the impact the condition or disability has on your life.
+Either:

 • a letter or phone call to Social Security Scotland from someone in your wider support network who knows you well